By Dan Blair, marriage counselor and family counselor

 Alone

 Adam and Eve encountered this as part of the consequences of sin in the garden of Eden.
-There now was toil but with thistles and thorns, they were kicked ouf of the garden, and they felt alone, longing for a restored relationship.
+There now was toil with thistles and thorns.
+They were kicked out of the garden.
+They felt alone, longing for a restored relationship.

 These emotions and other similar emotions are painful.
-We tend to respond with three levels of protective behavior.
+We tend to respond with three levels of self-protective behavior, each level potentially more destructive.

 Level 1